 The purpose of the Field Education Manual is to set out the objectives and related expectations pertaining to student field placements in the third, fourth and one year levels of the Honours Bachelor of Social Work program at Lakehead University.
-The manual describes general characteristics, policies and procedures of the field placements and has been updated to reflect changes.
+The manual describes general characteristics, policies and procedures of the field practicum experience.
 It outlines the various responsibilities of the Field Education Coordinator, field instructors, students and participating agencies and organizations.
 The material in the manual is the result of contributions from many sources including students, field instructors, agency personnel, faculty, and other social work programs.